 Metal detector pinpointers do just what their name implies – they pinpoint the location of the target that your large metal detector coil found.
 Think needle-in-a-haystack.

-What is a pinpointer for metal detecting?
+What is a pinpointer and why is it essential when using a metal detector?
 A Metal Detector Pinpointer is actually a metal detector itself, but the main difference is the coil size.
 Your big detector looks deep in the ground.
 The pinpointer is much more localized.
 You use it within the larger identified target zone, as it’s designed to ferret out items about an inch away from the tip.
 Many include higher sensitivity levels to help locate jewelry and coins.

 Here are the key parameters to consider when selecting the right pinpointer for you…